LaunchCodeEducation/java-web-development/docs/_sources/chapters/collections/data-structures.rst.txt

 in the class.

 .. sourcecode:: java
+	:linenos:

    // Get student names
    do {
       newStudent = in.nextLine();

       if (!newStudent.equals("")) {
          students.add(newStudent);
       }

    } while(!newStudent.equals(""));

-Recall that a do-while loop is very similar to a while loop, but it has its check at the end of the loop block.
-This has the net effect that we’ll always run the block at least once.
-In this example, we prompt the user for a name, which we read in via ``in.nextLine()`` when they hit the enter key.
-To finish entering names, they enter a blank line.
+Recall that a ``do-while`` loop is very similar to a ``while`` loop, but the executions condition is checked at the end of the loop block.
+This has the net effect that the code block will always run at least once.
+In this example, we prompt the user for a name, which Java processes via ``in.nextLine()`` when they hit the enter key.
+To finish entering names, the user enters a blank line.

-For each student that is entered (that is, each non-empty line), we add the new string to the end of our list with ``students.add(newStudent)``.
+For each student that is entered (that is, each non-empty line), we add the new String to the end of our list with ``students.add(newStudent)``.
 The ``.add()`` method is a method provided by the `ArrayList Class <http://docs.oracle.com/javase/7/docs/api/java/util/ArrayList.html>`__.
 There are lots of other list methods.